tableau/webdataconnector/docs/wdc_oauth_tutorial.md

 is a more secure and usable alternative to the application asking the user directly for their Foursquare username and password.

-In order to use OAuth, an application must be registered with the OAuth resource provider.
+To use OAuth, an application must be registered with the OAuth resource provider.
 For example, in this tutorial, you register your application with Foursquare.
 (If you were using a different OAuth provider, you would register your application with that provider.)
-The provider assigns a client ID and a client secret to the application.
+The provider assigns a *client ID* to identify the application and a *client secret* that is known only by the application and the OAuth provider and is used to authorize the application to make requests on behalf of the user.
 When the application contacts the OAuth provider, the application passes the client ID to identify itself.
 The exact process for registering your application differs for each provider, and is typically explained in the